Categories

 iOS

 Install TestFlight app from App Store (this is kind of “app store for beta apps”).
-Open TestFlight, click on the MSFS to NMEA tab, select INSTALL.
+Open TestFlight, click on the FS2EFB tab, select INSTALL.
 Blue app icon with glider image will appear on the desktop.

 2. Ensure that your mobile device is connected to the same router as PC/Xbox (either WiFi or LAN), and data exchange between clients is not blocked by firewall (usually don’t if you haven’t set your network as Public).